Rajpratik71/linux-manPages/mogrify-im6.md

                               reduce image noise and reduce detail levels -geometry geometry   preferred size or location of the image -grayscale method    convert image to grayscale
-         -ift                  implements the inverse discrete Fourier trans‐ form (DFT)
-         -help                print program options
+         -ift                 implements the inverse discrete Fourier transform (DFT) -help                print program options
          -hough-lines geometry
                                identify lines in the image
-         -identify            identify the format and characteristics of  the image
-         -ift                  implements the inverse discrete Fourier trans‐ form (DFT)
-         -implode amount      implode image pixels about the center -lat geometry        local adaptive thresholding
+         -identify            identify the format and characteristics of the image -ift                 implements the inverse discrete Fourier transform (DFT) -implode amount      implode image pixels about the center -lat geometry        local adaptive thresholding
          -layers method       optimize or compare image layers